-- A. Eliaibility Any reputable person who can furnish proof that he/she is capable through ability or experience may act in the capacity of the event manager.
+- A. Eligibility- Any reputable person who can furnish proof that he/she is capable through ability or experience may act in the capacity of the event manager.
 The Event Manager and Secretary should be a current member of ASHA. - B. Person in Charge The event manager shall be the person in charge of the ASHA event.
-MANDATROY attendance OF THE SHOW MANAGER ON THE EVENT GROUNDS IS REQIRED WHILE HE/SHE IS IN CHARGE - C. Announcement Flyers, Entry Forms, and Show Schedules The Event Manager shall have the jurisdiction over preparing and mailing all items related to the event.
+Mandatory attendance of the Show Manager on the event grounds is required while he/she is in charge. - C. Announcement Flyers, Entry Forms, and Show Schedules The Event Manager shall have the jurisdiction over preparing and mailing all items related to the event.
 The event manager shall provide announcement flyers, schedules, entry forms, etc. to the ASHA Office at least 60 days prior to the event for publicity purposes.
 The manager shall enforce the arrival and departure times as advertised. - D. Responsibilities The event manager shall at all times extend every effort to satisfy the comfort of the horses, the exhibitors, the spectators and the officials.
 The manager shall be held responsible for maintenance of clean and orderly condition throughout the event.
-The manager is responsible to see that ASHA Event Reports, Fees and competition results are submitted to the Association within fourteen (14) days of the last date of the event. - E. Authority The event manager shall have the authority to enforce all rules and requirements referring to the event.
+The manager is responsible to see that ASHA Event Reports, Fees and competition results are submitted to the Association within fourteen (14) days of the last date of the event. - E. Authority -The event manager shall have the authority to enforce all rules and requirements referring to the event.
 The manager may excuse any horse or exhibitor from the event for the safety of other horses, exhibitors or spectators or remove an exhibitor for unsportsmanlike conduct. - F. Retain Copies of Judges Sheets-Show management shall retain copies of original signed judges score sheets, copy of show results and entry forms for at least one year.